danvega/solitary/README.txt

 		// An array of modules names to NOT load, empty means none exclude = []
 	};

-	* limitation for version 0.1 is that you can only assign a single role to a user
-	* I will fix this shortly

 	* Update your robots.txt so this module doesn't get picked up by the search engine